rigordo959/tsWxGTUI_PyVx_Repository/Notebooks/DeveloperNotebook/DeveloperReadMeFiles/README.txt

                            language.
 Syntax is associated with
                            Python 3.0.0-3.5.x.

-                       Current stable release is Python 3.4.3
+                       Current stable release is Python 3.5.0
-                       as of 25 Feb.
+                       as of 9 Sep.
 2015.

-                       Latest (beta) release is Python 3.5.0b2
+                       Last release candidate was Python 3.5.0rc4
-                       as of 1 June 2015.
+                       as of 9 Sep.
+2015.

                        NOTE: The Python Software Foundation has
                              designated Python 3.x to be under